Teleprompter Speed Settings: Finding Your Ideal WPM Pace

 How GoTeleprompter's Speed Control Works

 GoTeleprompter uses an adaptive speed slider.
 Drag it to set a base WPM, then tap to pause when you need a beat.
-The scroll resumes from exactly where you left off — no lost place, no jarring jump.
+The scroll resumes from exactly where you left off, with no lost place and no jarring jump.
 On the web teleprompter, the same slider works in your browser for rehearsal.

 Common Speed Mistakes